 Let us recall the three effects of nonlinearities discussed in Section 4.
-Since ELB is not binding in this experiment, the first- and second-order perturbation solutions in (37) can differ either because of the uncertainty effect represented by a constant term $\frac{1}{2}g{\sigma\sigma}^2(\bar{x},0)\sigma^2$ or because of the second-order effects represented by a quadratic term $\frac{1}{2}g{xx}(\bar{x},0)(x-\bar{x})^2$ .
+Since ELB is not binding in this experiment, the first- and second-order perturbation solutions in (37) can differ either because of the uncertainty effect represented by a constant term $\frac{1}{2}g{\sigma\sigma}^2(\bar{x},0)\sigma^2$ or because of the second-order effects represented by a quadratic term $\frac{1}{2}g{xx}(\bar{x},0)(x-\bar{x})^2$.
 Global solutions can also differ from perturbation solutions because their coefficients are constructed on a larger solution domain.

-The uncertainty effect means that linear and nonlinear models have different steady states: In absence of shocks, a linear model converges to the deterministic steady state, while a nonlinear model converges to the so-called stochastic steady state that depends on a degree of volatility $\sigma$ .
+The uncertainty effect means that linear and nonlinear models have different steady states: In absence of shocks, a linear model converges to the deterministic steady state, while a nonlinear model converges to the so-called stochastic steady state that depends on a degree of volatility σ .

-The uncertainty effect is well appreciated from Figure 8: both second-order perturbation and global CGA solutions converge not to the deterministic steady state but to some other levels.
+The uncertainty effect is well appreciated from Figure 9: both second-order perturbation and global DL solutions converge not to the deterministic steady state but to some other levels.
 In particular, in the nonlinear case, the interest rate does not increase by exactly 1 as in the linear case, but somewhat less.
 This means that the central bank does not get the same inflation rate as it targets by the Taylor rule in the nonlinear case (if the initial condition is a deterministic steady state); see Hills et al. (2016) for an estimation of such deflationary bias in the U.S.

-In turn, the term $\frac{1}{2}g{xx}(\bar{x},0)(x-\bar{x})^2$ captures second-order effects that are ignored by linear solutions, in particular, those associated with wage and price dispersions (in linear solutions, such dispersions are equal to zero).
-To assess the relative importance of these and other similar second-order effects, in Figure 9 we simulate a second-order perturbation solution by using a stochastic steady state as an initial condition instead of the deterministic one.
+In turn, the term $\frac{1}{2}g{xx}(\bar{x}, 0)(x-\bar{x})^2$ captures second-order effects that are ignored by linear solutions, in particular, those associated with wage and price dispersions (in linear solutions, such dispersions are equal to zero).
+To assess the relative importance of these and other similar second-order effects, in Figure 10 we simulate a second-order perturbation solution by using a stochastic steady state as an initial condition instead of the deterministic one.

-Figure 9: Modified experiment 2.
-Linear perturbation and two quadratic solutions, one of which starts from the deterministic steady state and the other starts from the stochastic steady state (in deviations from the deterministic 3%-inflation-target steady state)
+Figure 10: A transition from a 2 percent to 3 percent inflation target under linear and two quadratic solutions one of which starts from the deterministic steady state and the other starts from the stochastic steady state (in deviations from the deterministic 3%-inflation-target steady state).

-Once the initial condition is adjusted, the second-order effects disappear!
-In Figure 9, the first-order and alternative second-order perturbation solutions are visually indistinguishable, up to a constant term that shifts the second-order solution relative to the first-order solutions.
-Now, we realize that the puzzling behavior of nonlinear solutions in Figure 8 such as wiggly consumption, investment and capital along the transition happens simply because nonlinear solutions are effectively confronted with two transitions: one is a transition to a new inflation target and the other is a transition from the deterministic to their own stochastic steady state.
+Surprisingly, once the initial condition is adjusted, the second-order effects disappear!
+In Figure 10, the first-order and alternative second-order perturbation solutions are visually indistinguishable, up to a constant term that shifts the second-order solution relative to the first-order solutions.
+Now, we realize that the puzzling behavior of nonlinear solutions in Figure 9 such as wiggly consumption, investment and capital along the transition happens simply because nonlinear solutions are effectively confronted with two transitions: one is a transition to a new inflation target and the other is a transition from the deterministic to their own stochastic steady state.
 Adjusting the initial condition removes the second transition and makes the nonlinear solutions meaningful.
+This means that second-order effects associated with the wage and price dispersion play a relatively minor role in second-order perturbation solutions.